OmkarSavant/Space-Balloon-Flight-Prediction-Tool/README.md

 # Space-Balloon-Flight-Prediction-Tool

+Update: The Penn Aerospace Club Balloon Team has updated this algorithm and used it in a Simulink Model that works much better.
+I re-wrote the code with Alexis Mitchnick and Dani Gelb.
+The code is available here: https://github.com/PennAerospaceClub/HAB11/tree/master/AltControl.

 This is a tool I wrote in MATLAB that takes inputs about balloon mass, payload mass, and volume to determine the vertical trajectory of the balloon as a function of time.
 This functionality is used by our High Altitude Balloon team when determining aerial photography and altitude changing maneuvers.

 This is a screenshot of the GUI: https://www.dropbox.com/s/o5twxiwmo0t4n7t/Screenshot%202016-10-16%2016.21.24.png?dl=0